 Google Cloud offers a suite of products and services that include application hosting, cloud computing, database services and more.
-At the University of Michigan, students can use Google Cloud Platform as a part of their U-M Google account, and sign up for a $300 free credit, which is good for 12 months.
-After the credits are gone, students may continue to use the free trial offer (this option requires a credit card to sign up).
-Students involved in disciplines that require computer science may also qualify for additional credits through Google Cloud Higher Education Programs.
+University of Michigan students can use Google Cloud Platform in conjunction with their U-M Google account, and sign up for a $300 free credit which is good for 12 months.
+After the credits are gone, students may continue to use the free trial offer (requires a credit card to sign up).

 Getting Started